 There is an eggshell plaintiff theory in North Carolina.
 While this is not a statute, it is a result of common law or case law over the years.
 The general rule that comes from the eggshell plaintiff theory essentially states that just because an injured party was prone to a particular injury does not mean they should not be compensated for it.
-For example, assume a particular individual has a condition which makes them more susceptible to suffer PTSD from a traumatic event.
-If the accident causes them PTSD, the at fault party is still responsible for that.
+For example, assume a particular individual has a condition that makes them more susceptible to suffer PTSD from a traumatic event.
+If the accident causes them PTSD, the at-fault party is still responsible for that.
 This is true even if most other individuals would not have had PTSD from the event.
-The at fault party is not responsible for the underlying susceptibility to PTSD, but they are responsible for the PTSD which was caused by the accident.
+The at-fault party is not responsible for the underlying susceptibility to PTSD, but they are responsible for the PTSD which was caused by the accident.

 Before And After

 Your personal injury lawyer will address any pre-existing injury concerns by demonstrating to the adjuster the difference between your life before the accident and after the accident.
 While medical records and medical billing help to establish this, the attorney can also gather additional evidence to support this.
-Your inability to participate in activities such as horse back riding or running, or your inability to interact with your grandchildren in the same manner after the accident as before the accident, all count toward the value of your car accident or slip and fall claim.
+Your inability to participate in activities such as horseback riding or running, or your inability to interact with your grandchildren in the same manner after the accident as before the accident, all count toward the value of your car accident or slip and fall claim.

 Speak With A Personal Injury Lawyer Today